2 People Dead in Triple Shooting in Exposition Park, Downtown LA

-Two people are dead and a third was injured following a triple shooting in Exposition Park and downtown LA Tuesday morning.
+Two people are dead and a third was injured following shootings at three separate locations in Exposition Park and downtown LA Tuesday morning.

-Police are currently involved in a standoff with the suspected shooter on the westbound 91 Freeway in Anaheim following a car pursuit.
-Police have shut down all traffic lanes between State College Blvd. and Raymond Ave.
+Police took the suspected shooter into custody shortly before 5:30 a.m. after a standoff on the westbound 91 Freeway in Anaheim following a car pursuit.
+Police shut down all traffic lanes between State College Blvd. and Raymond Ave.

-LAPD says the shootings happened within minutes of each other.
-The first one occurred at about 1:15 a.m. in the area of Exposition Blvd. and Figeroa St. That victim suffered only minor injuries, police said.
+During the standoff, LAPD says there was a police shooting and the suspected shooter was injured.
+His condition is unknown.
+No officers were injured.
+Police recovered a weapon at the scene, according to LAPD.

 Local